Kylie Jenner Wished Travis Scott Happy Birthday With A Billboard In Los Angeles

-Rapper Travis Scott and Kylie Jenner are an iconic celebrity couple, frequently gathering vast attention on social media.
-Together the couple welcomed their only child Stormi Webster in February of 2018.
+Rapper Travis Scott and Kylie Jenner are an iconic celebrity couple, frequently generating vast attention on social media.
+Together the couple welcomed their only child, Stormi Webster, in February of 2018.
 When they celebrated their little girl’s first birthday this past February, they went all out creating an extravagant wonderland for her birthday party.
 There were rides, games, and even a blow up version of their daughter’s face.
-Knowing Jenner’s past for going over the top when it comes to birthdays, it’s no suprise that she decided to take things to the next level for Scott’s birthday, according to Cosmopolitan.
+Knowing Jenner’s past for going over the top when it comes to birthdays, it’s no surprise that she decided to take things to the next level for Scott’s birthday, according to Cosmopolitan.

-The rapper turned 28-years-old this Friday and he and Jenner celebrated with an Avengers themed party.
-They even had a private screening of Endgame, the last segment of the Avengers series that just hit theaters.
+The rapper turned 28-years-old this Friday and he and Jenner celebrated with an Avengers-themed party.
+They even had a private screening of Avengers: Endgame, the last segment of the Avengers series that just hit theaters.
 While most people had to wait hours at their local movie theater to snag a ticket, Jenner and Scott opted to have a viewing party of their own.
 Of course they offered a wide variety of snacks for their guests, including a cake with miniature versions of themselves on it.
 Even Stormi made an appearance on the elaborate cake.

 The infamous couple almost broke the internet when Jenner posted a photo of the family’s outfits for the occasion.
 They dressed up as Avengers characters, inventing their own superhero personas.
-Jenner called herself “Captain Lip Kit” and dubbed Scott “Iron Flame”.
+Jenner called herself “Captain Lip Kit” and dubbed Scott “Iron Flame.”
 Even little Stormi had her own costume as an adorable mini Thor.

 @KylieJenner ‘s billboard to Travis for his bday❤️❤️ pic.twitter.com/BAWWe29JlK